AmineAlkh/simple-query-optimization/description.md

 - **User CPU Time:** 8ms
 - **System CPU Time:** 5ms

 These results confirm that the endpoint now responds in under 200ms, meeting the performance target.
-The optimizations have successfully reduced the response time from the original 5 seconds to just 39ms, representing a 99.2% improvement in performance
+The optimizations have successfully reduced the response time from the original 5 seconds to just 39ms, representing a significant improvement in performance